nautobot/nautobot/docs/core-functionality/power.md

 # Power Panel

-A power panel represents distribution board where power circuits – and their circuit breakers – terminate on.
+A power panel represents the distribution board where power circuits – and their circuit breakers – terminate on.
 If you have multiple power panels in your data center, you should model them as such in NetBox to assist you in determining the redundancy of your power allocation.

 # Power Feed